Nitsche's method for a Robin boundary value problem in a smooth domain: Abstract

 \section{Abstract}

-We prove several optimal-order error estimates for a finite-element method applied to an inhomogeneous Robin boundary value problem for the Poisson equation defined in a smooth bounded domain in $\mathbb{R}^n$, $n=2,3$.
-The boundary condition is weakly imposed using Nitsche's method \cite{MR0341903}.
-We also investigate the symmetric interior penalty discontinuous Galerkin method and prove the same error estimates.
+We prove several optimal-order error estimates for a finite-element method applied to an inhomogeneous Robin boundary value problem (BVP) for the Poisson equation defined in a smooth bounded domain in $\mathbb{R}^n$, $n=2,3$.
+The boundary condition is weakly imposed using Nitsche's method.
+The Robin BVP is interpreted as the classical penalty method with the penalty parameter $\varepsilon$.
+The optimal choice of the mesh size $h$ relative to $\varepsilon$ is a non-trivial issue.
+This paper carefully examines the dependence of $\varepsilon$ on error estimates.
+Our error estimates require no unessential regularity assumptions on the solution.
 Numerical examples are also reported to confirm our results.